Hang14/RDJ/README.md

 The real datasets for the paper:

 Hayoung Choi, Jinglian He, Hang Hu, and Yuanming Shi.
-Efficient Computing von Neumann Entropy for Large-scale Graphs
+Fast Computing von Neumann Entropy for Large-scale Graphs via Quadratic Approximations

 All the datasets bellow are from the "R. A. Rossi and N. K. Ahmed 'The network data repos-itory with interactive graph analytics and visualization,' in Proceedings of the Twenty-Ninth AAAI Conference onArtificial Intelligence, 2015."